Patient Privacy Policies (HIPAA)

 • make sure that your PHI is kept private;

 III.
-How Main Line Health May Use and Disclose Medical Information About You – Treatment, Payment and Health Care Operations.
+How We May Use and Disclose Your PHI - Treatment, Payment, and Healthcare Operations.

 Payment.
-We may use and disclose your PHI to obtain payment for services we provide to you.
-For example, we may contact your insurance company to pay for the services you receive, to verify that your insurer will pay for the services, to coordinate benefits, or to collect any outstanding accounts.
+We may use and disclose your PHI to obtain payment for the healthcare services we provide to you.
+For example, we may share your PHI with your health insurance plan or other payers to determine eligibility for coverage, request prior authorization for services, or submit claims for payment.

-Health Care Operations.
-We may use and disclose your PHI for health care operations which include: activities related to evaluating treatment effectiveness, teaching and learning purposes, evaluating the quality of our services, investigating complaints related to service, fundraising activities and marketing activities.
+Healthcare Operations.
+We may use and disclose your PHI for our business and healthcare operations.
+This includes activities related to evaluating treatment effectiveness, teaching and learning purposes, evaluating the quality of our services, and investigating complaints related to service.

-Other Health Care Providers.
-We may also disclose your PHI to other health care providers when such PHI is required for them to treat you, receive payment for services you receive or conduct certain health care operations.
+Other Healthcare Provider Payment and Operations.
+We may also disclose your PHI to other healthcare providers when such PHI is required for them to receive payment for services you receive or conduct certain healthcare operations.
 For example, we will share your PHI with an ambulance company so the ambulance company can be reimbursed for transporting you to the hospital.

 Health Information Exchange.
 A health information exchange ("HIE") is a network that allows HIE participants to share patients’ PHI for treatment, payment and healthcare operations purposes and other lawful purposes to the extent permitted by law ("Permitted Purposes").
 HIEs make it possible for us to electronically share patients' PHI to coordinate their care, obtain billing information, and participate in quality improvement, public health and population health initiatives, among other things.
 Participants in the HIE may be healthcare providers, their billing companies, insurers, health plans, and accountable care organizations ("Participants").
 Note that sensitive information (such as information relating to mental health, drug and alcohol treatment, HIV status and sexually transmitted diseases) may be contained in the documents accessed through the HIE.

-MLH participates in various HIEs from time to time solely for the Permitted Purposes, including Health Share Exchange of Southeastern Pennsylvania (“HSX”).
-More information on HSX can be found on its website: hsxsepa.org.
+MLH participates in various HIEs from time to time solely for Permitted Purposes, including Health Share Exchange of Southeastern Pennsylvania ("HSX").
+More information on HSX can be found on its website: http://www.hsxsepa.org.

 Opting Out of HIEs.
-You may opt out of participating in all of the HIEs MLH participates in by contacting the MLH Privacy Office or by going to this link and completing the opt out form: mainlinehealth.org/about/policies/opt-out-of-electronic-transmittal-of-protected-health-information.
-You may also opt out of the HSX HIE directly on the HSX website by completing the HSX Opt Out form at: healthshareexchange.org/patient-options-opt-out-back.
+You may opt out of participating in all the HIEs MLH participates in by contacting the MLH Privacy Office or by going to this link and completing the opt out form: www.mainlinehealth.org/about/policies/opt-out-of-electronic-transmittal-of-protected-health-information.
+You may also opt out of the HSX HIE directly on the HSX website by completing the HSX Opt Out form at: www.healthshareexchange.org/patient-options-opt-out-back.

 IV.
 Other Uses and Disclosures of Your PHI for which Authorization is Not Required.